-CVS will use the total number of traffic enforcement completed in work zones as a performance measure.
-Target: 2,000 hours of additional traffic enforcement this fiscal year in work zones.
+CVS will use the total number of traffic enforcement hours completed in work zones as a performance measure.
+Target: A minimum of 2,000 hours of additional traffic enforcement this fiscal year in work zones.

 CVS will also compare current crash rates to previous rates (similar periods) to determine what, if any, impact CVS is having on crash rates in the emphasis areas.
 CVS will use Idaho Office of Highway Safety, CARS Data for data analysis.